cdmuir/website/content/post/2020-04-05-biol470-april06-10-schedule.md

 * We will finish our section on Genes to Traits with a guest lecture from [Dr. Stacey Dewitt Smith](https://www.colorado.edu/smithlab/) and [Dr. Luke Wheeler](https://lcwheeler.github.io/) talking about their research on how metabolic pathways shape adaptive evolution.

-  - Their slides will be posted on Laulima after class
+  - Their slides are posted on Laulima

 * Go over progress with class project integrating phylogenies, evo-devo, and adaptation